rafflc/scion/doc/EPIC.md

 Procedure:

     Get needed information ($\sigma$)
-    Calculate information for fields of packet (l) Write and calculate all fields (described below) Send packet
+    Write and calculate all fields (described below) Send packet

 Definition of fields and variables:

-    l =         number of hops

     NextHdr =   type of next extension (already handled) HdrLen =    2 + Ceil(l/4)